Nicolai Meyer

-Nicolai Meyer (born 21 July 1993) is a Danish professional ice hockey forward who is currently playing for EC Red Bull Salzburg of the ICE Hockey League (ICEHL).
+Nicolai Meyer (born 21 July 1993) is a Danish professional ice hockey forward for the EC Red Bull Salzburg of the ICE Hockey League (ICEHL).

 Playing career

 In his third season in his return to Sweden in the HockeyAllsvenskan in 2018–19, Meyer broke out offensively with Södertälje SK, producing 29 goals and 62 points in 52 games, to lead the team and the Allsvenskan in each offensive category.

 On April 17, 2019, he was rewarded with the two-year SHL contract in returning to former club, Malmö Redhawks.